 Developing High-Quality Jade Assets in North America

 Jade Leader Corp.
 (TSXV:JADE) is a mineral exploration company focused on the acquisition and exploration of early-stage jade projects in North America.
-Jade Leader now has one jade project in British Columbia, Canada as well as 5 other projects located in Washington and Wyoming, United States.
+Jade Leader has six projects located in Washington and Wyoming, US. as well as one jade project in British Columbia, Canada.

-Jade is one of the toughest minerals in the world and holds a place of the utmost significance and importance in Chinese culture, arguably beyond that of any other gemstone or precious metals.
-In recent years, the market has seen a resurgence of jade sales due to the middle class’ rising numbers, economic power and interest in owning the stone of Heaven.
+Jade is one of the toughest minerals in the world and holds a place of the utmost significance and importance in Chinese culture, arguably beyond that of any other gemstone or precious metal.
+In recent years, the market has seen a resurgence of jade sales due to the middle class’ rising numbers, economic power and interest in owning the Stone of Heaven.

 There are two types of jade: nephrite and jadeite.
 Both are used in a variety of applications, such as statues, jewelry, vases and other works of art due to its durability and the stunning array of colors that the mineral stone can be found in.
 However, pinning a price on jade can be difficult as each piece is unique.
 Factors such as color, translucency, size and workability play a part in determining an individual pieces’ value.

-First optioned in early 2017, the DJ project is now 100% owned by Jade Leader Corp. with the completion of prospecting, mapping, hand trenching, geophysics and mechanized sampling in 2017, and a maiden drill program completed in 2018.
+First optioned in early 2017, the DJ project is now wholly-owned by Jade Leader after the company completed prospecting, mapping, hand trenching, geophysics and mechanized sampling in 2017, in addition to a maiden drill program in 2018.
+Jade Leader intends to continue to expand its known targets on the property.
+The company is also preparing a number of jade samples for pre-marketing purposes and to gauge market interest.

-The DJ project is the only drill tested, confirmed Jade asset held by a public company anywhere in the world today.
-With numerous Nephrite Jade intercepts to vertical depths of up to 30 meters and jade bearing systems remaining open in all directions, the DJ project is currently at the core of Jade Leader’s strategy of building a strong portfolio of such jade assets.
+The DJ project is the only drill-tested, confirmed jade asset held by a public company anywhere in the world today.
+With numerous nephrite jade intercepts to vertical depths of up to 30 meters and jade bearing systems remaining open in all directions, the DJ project is currently the most advanced of its strong portfolio of jade assets.

-Jade Leader has recently acquired 4 projects within the historic Jade Fields of Wyoming, US.
-Through their first-pass reconnaissance exploration, the company identified numerous different types of jade and two areas of interest that will be further evaluated in next year’s exploration program and can be quickly developed to a drill-ready state with minimal fieldwork.
+Jade Leader has now acquired five projects within the historic jade fields of Wyoming, US.
+Through the company’s first-pass reconnaissance exploration, Jade Leader identified several different types of jade over five areas of interest that can be quickly assessed through mechanized surface trenching, which is set to begin in September/October of 2019.

 Finally, Jade Leader’s Keithly Mountain property is located in the Cariboo goldfields, British Columbia.
 The Cariboo goldfields are typically prospective for gold, copper and nickel, but occurrences of jade have been noted in the area.
 Jade Leader has identified jade mineralization on the property.